 A used Toyota Camry might not give you any problem or demand a lot of maintenance in the future, but you will have to spend a few thousand more than what you would have spent on other options such as Kia Optima.
 Make a list of at least 5-6 models that fall within your budget.
 If you want to buy a car that is less than five years old, look for certified pre-owned models as they come with long-term warranties backed by car manufacturers.

 Check Vehicle History

 A vehicle history report can reveal more than what you already know about the car.
 You can use the Vehicle History Report tool on ClearVin to find out the details about the car.
 From the location of the manufacturing plant to title status to odometer reading, you will get thorough information about the car.

 Once you are satisfied with the history report of the vehicle, it’s time to take the test drive to get a better idea of whether the car is worth the money.
 Beware of dealerships and sellers that say no for a test drive, as this could be a red flag.
 A test drive will give you an idea:

-- If the car is spacious for the family
+- is a car spacious for the family?

-- If the air conditioner is working fine
+- an air conditioner works fine or not

-- If there’s a need to change the tires
+- whether you need to change the tires

 - If the engine is in good condition and the drive is smooth